sourcegraph/about/blogposts/strange-loop-2019-beyond-alt-text-trends-in-online-accessibility.md

 Terminology is important, it helps each of us to understand exactly what we are talking about.

 >**Disability:**
->a physical, mental, cognitive, or developmental condition that limits a persnon's ability to engage in certain tasks or participate in typical daily activities.
+>a physical, mental, cognitive, or developmental condition that limits a person's ability to engage in certain tasks or participate in typical daily activities.

 What's important here is to pay attention to the word **typical**, this is key.
 Disability can be very contextual.